Florence Gell: The Church of the Advent (Anglican), Pritchard Avenue, York

-Following Florence Gell's death in 2001, The Church of the Advent set up a fund for scholastic bursaries in her memory, the first five of which were given out in 2005.
+Following Gell's death in 2001, The Church set up a fund for scholastic bursaries in her memory, the first five of which were given out in 2005.
 (Note: The Church of the Advent was closed in October 2015 when it was amalgamated with three other parishes to form St. Mary & St. Martha Anglican Church in the Mount Dennis premises of the amalgamated Church of the Good Shepherd.)